 Since new hires have a fresh perspective on everything, gathering and incorporating their feedback is one of the best ways to improve your internal processes.

 HR isn’t just for hiring, but also for adding business value.
 However, most administrative tasks such as paperwork, scheduling meetings, follow-ups, and answering questions on company policies are draining and time-consuming.

 That’s where automation can come in handy.
 If the onboarding workflows are automated, HR doesn’t have to chase after managers or new hires to ensure that they’ve completed all their tasks.
 Automated systems take care of all those hassles.

 Similarly, automated notifications act as reminders for employees on everything from updating documents and leave policies to filling up Pulse surveys.

-As a result, HR has more time to focus on the strategic, and human aspects of HR, such as:
+As a result, HR has more time to focus on the strategic, and human aspects of HR to make sure they provide the best onboarding experience, such as: